 - You need to prove you’re entitled to claim the dependent

-- This (Form 886-H-DEP) provides a comprehensive list of supporting documentation to assist in resolving your case.
+- This (Form 886-H-DEP (PDF)) provides a comprehensive list of supporting documentation to assist in resolving your case.
 Secure copies of birth certificates, proof of identity and documents that show your dependent lived with you at the same address for more than half of the calendar year.

 - Recordation such as school, medical, daycare, or social service records on official letterhead from a school, medical provider, social service agency, or place of worship that shows names, common address and dates.